metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 type FilesystemLayoutConstraints struct {
   // Sizes defines the list of sizes this layout applies to Sizes []string
-  // Images defines a list of image glob patterns this layout should apply
+  // Images defines a list of image semver expresion this layout should apply
-  // the most specific combination of sizes and images will be picked fo a allocation
+  // the most specific combination of sizes and images will be picked fo a allocation Images []string
-  // If prefixed with "!" this image glob is not allowed Images []string
 }